leliel12/talks/vvv2016/carpyncho/poster.rst

         "my_custom_learner", search(..).filter(..), PARAMS)

-where ``my_custom_learner`` is a name of your model (a model is only visible to creator) and ``PARAMS`` is a set of parameter to configure a machine learning  experiment.
-Because Learn take time, when the training is ready an email is sent to the user to inform that they can already use the model and chaeck all they quality measures like ROC Curves or Spearman.
+where ``my_custom_learner`` is a name of your model (a model is only visible to the creator) and ``PARAMS`` is a set of parameter to configure a machine learning  experiment.
+Because "Learn" takes time, when the training is ready an email is sent to the user to inform them that the model is ready for te user to check quality measures for example ROC Curves or Spearman.

 Webapp
 ------

-Because all the Carpyncho webapp are implemented over CQL we only have 2 main
+Because all the Carpyncho webapp are implemented over CQL we have 2 main
 pages:

--   The **index** that show the current status of the pipeline (like pending processing) In addition serves as "welcome" screen
+-   The **index** that shows the current status of the pipeline (like pending processing) that in addition serves as a "welcome" screen
--   and the **CQL** where every result of cql are showed.
+-   and the **CQL** where all results of CQL are showed.

 .. figure:: img/index.png